sandstreamdev/std/README.md

 #### array

-Checks if the given argument is array.
+Checks if the given argument is an array.

 ##### Type signature